ARM-software/acle/main/acle.md

 * Added [`__arm_agnostic`](#arm_agnostic) keyword attribute.
 * Refined function versioning scope and signature rules to use the default version scope and signature.
+* Changed the status of the SME2p1 ACLE from Alpha to Beta.
+* Changed the status of the SVE2p1 ACLE from Alpha to Beta.

 ### References